macqueen09/faster-rcnn-write-in-MySQL/README.md

 # faster-rcnn-write-in-MySQL
-detection sometning and write the result in MySQL
+detection something and write the result in MySQL